Top of main content

 Three ways of deploying a lump sum: investing immediately with an average annualised return of 10%, tranching in with an average annualised return of 5% or waiting for a dip with an average annualised return of 2%

-Source: HSBC Private Banking, Bloomberg, September 2020.
+Source: HSBC Private Bank, Bloomberg, September 2020.
 Analysis on data spanning from December 1969 to the present.

 In our first chart, we can see the overall growth of USD12 million under all historical 12-month periods, starting from December 1969.
 In total, that is almost 600 different scenarios.
 Across all these 12-month periods, the average total return would have been around 10 per cent, or USD1.2 million for a USD12 million investment.
 Of course, due to market volatility, the range of outcomes could be anywhere between +USD7.8 million and -USD4.7 million.